Toddish/Verify-L4/README.md

 ---

-A simple role/permission authentication package for Laravel 5.
+A simple role/permission authentication package for Laravel 5.1

+For Laravel 5.0, use Verify 4.*.
 For Laravel 4.2, use Verify 3.*.
 For Laravel < 4.2, use Verify 2.*.

 ---